 It also helps organisations to plan nominations of their executives such that there is least disturbance at work

 All the programmes offered by GRGCAS are anchored by facilitators who are qualified, experienced and competent in their area of expertise.
-We draw exceptionally experienced resources from Coimbatore, Chennai, Bengaluru and other centres to ensure learning of best practices and most updated knowledge.
+In addition to our own faculty, we draw exceptionally experienced resources from Coimbatore, Chennai, Bengaluru and other locations to ensure learning of best practices and most updated knowledge.

-Peer learning refers to students learning with and from each other without any implied authority to any individual, based on the tenet that “students learn a great deal by explaining their ideas to others and by participating in activities in which they can learn from their peers”.
-In peer learning, students will construct their own meaning and understanding of what they need to learn.
-Students will be involved in searching for, collecting, analysing, evaluating, integrating and applying information to complete an assignment or solve a problem.
-Thus, students will engage themselves intellectually, emotionally and socially in “constructive conversation” and learn by talking and questioning each other’s views and reaching consensus or dissent (Boud, 2001).
+Peer learning refers to participants learning with and from each other without any implied authority to any individual, based on the tenet that “students learn a great deal by explaining their ideas to others and by participating in activities in which they can learn from their peers”.
+In peer learning, participants will construct their own meaning and understanding of what they need to learn.